cmu-delphi/covidcast-indicators/safegraph_patterns/DETAILS.md

 he data to the county, hrr, msa and state levels.

 ## Brand Information
-Safegraph provides daily number of visits to pionts of interest(POIS) in Weekly Patterns datasets which is documanted [here](https://docs.safegraph.com/docs/weekly-patterns).
+Safegraph provides daily number of visits to points of interest (POIs) in Weekly Patterns datasets which is documanted [here](https://docs.safegraph.com/docs/weekly-patterns).
 Base information such as location name, address, category, and brand association for POIs are provided in **Places Schema** dataset which is documented [here]